greg-js/arch-wiki-md-repo/wiki/_content/english/Hybrid graphics.md

-*Hybrid-graphics is a concept involving two graphics cards on same computer, it was first designed to control power consumption in laptops and is extending to desktop computers as well*.
+Hybrid-graphics is a concept involving two graphics cards on same computer.
+It was first designed to control power consumption in laptops and is extending to desktop computers as well.

 ## Contents